Aurornis 4 months ago

 What does this mean?
 I can host my own fediverse instance, and have, three times.

-• rglullis a day ago
+• rglullis 4 months ago

 It means that your identity is tied to the server.
 If you ever got tired of running your server and decided to just use someone else's server, you can not just bring your keys and make a DNS change to point to the new place.

-• mariusor 21 hours ago
+• mariusor 4 months ago

 Just because there isn't such a mechanism in use currently, doesn't mean that there's something preventing ActivityPub actors using the same type of DNS pointing to DID, or IRI mechanism ATProtocol is using.

-• rglullis 20 hours ago
+• rglullis 4 months ago

 There are some extensions proposed, but to this day all AP actors are controlled by the server.
 No ActivityPub software today is built in a way where the client can provide their own keys.
 They are all generated in the server.